DrPhilippBillion/1R_ShipmentTracking/1R_ShipmentTracking.md

 ## Authentication approach

-- no central authentication for this first use case
+- For this use case authentication is left over to the implementing party.
+Generally, –

 # tbd.